0xd34df00d/lcss/src/text/plugins/plugins-touchstreams.md

 ---

-TouchStreams it the VK.com client for streaming audio from this social network.
+TouchStreams is the VK.com client for streaming audio from this social network.
 It allows other plugins like [LMP](/plugins-lmp) to query for available tracks given artist name, track name or a free-form string and returns the tracks available for streaming.
 It also provides your and